|Steve with Becky and John|

 Gold Nugget 8: Admit it: Be humble or be humbled

 We’re all going to make mistakes.
 It’s far better to be transparent and admit your mistakes quickly and humbly than to pretend they didn’t happen.
-This is especially important with our kids.
+This is especially important for our kids.

 Dad, be 100 percent there—your family desperately needs you.
 Your influence will impact your kids.
 Your kids will impact their friends.
 Their friends will impact their generation.
 And their generation will change the world!